-The Supervisory Board will implement the requirements of the new remuneration system in individual contracts with the members of the Management Board upon all new appointments and reappointments.
-Existing contracts remain unaffected.
+The Supervisory Board will implement the requirements of the 2024 Remuneration System in the future in individual contracts with the members of the Management Board upon all new appointments and reappointments.
+Existing contracts remain unaffected, although they already meet the requirements of the 2024 Remuneration System without further adjustments due to the limited changes relative to the current remuneration system.

 The Supervisory Board sets the targets for variable remuneration for each Management Board member for the forthcoming fiscal year.
 After the end of a fiscal year, the Supervisory Board will, in close chronological proximity to adoption of the annual financial statements, determine target achievement on the basis of a proposal by the Presidium and set the specific Management Board remuneration for each Management Board member.
-Target achievement will be documented and thereby will be comprehensible in terms of both basis and amount.
+Target achievement will be documented and will thus be comprehensible in terms of both basis and amount.
 The Management Board and the Supervisory Board of Klöckner & Co SE also prepare an annual report on remuneration granted and owed to each individual current or former member of the Management Board in the prior fiscal year, which is audited by the auditor and submitted to the Annual General Meeting of the Company for approval (remuneration report, Section 162 AktG).

-The Presidium will continue to regularly review the appropriateness and structure of the remuneration system even after the Annual General Meeting has adopted a resolution approving the remuneration system and will discuss this in advance of the annual target-setting process.
+The Presidium will continue to regularly review the appropriateness and structure of the 2024 Remuneration System even after the Annual General Meeting has adopted a resolution approving the 2024 Remuneration System, and will discuss this in advance of the annual target-setting process.
 Where necessary, the Presidium will submit proposals for modifications to the Supervisory Board, on which the Supervisory Board may then proceed to pass a resolution.